HybridFox/digital-content-manager/README.md

      docker-compose up
      ```

-6. Access the IBS interface by opening your web browser and navigating to `http://localhost:3000`.
+6. Access the DCM interface by opening your web browser and navigating to `http://localhost:3000`.

 For more detailed instructions and troubleshooting, check out the [installation guide](TODO.md).

 ## Usage

-IBS is designed with simplicity in mind.
+DCM is designed with simplicity in mind.
 The user-friendly interface allows you to manage your content effortlessly.
-Whether you're creating a new article, organizing media, or collaborating with your team, IBS provides a seamless experience.
+Whether you're creating a new article, organizing media, or collaborating with your team, DCM provides a seamless experience.

-For a comprehensive guide on using IBS, refer to the [user manual](TODO.md).
+For a comprehensive guide on using DCM, refer to the [user manual](TODO.md).

 ## Contributing

-We welcome contributions from the community to enhance the functionality and usability of IBS.
+We welcome contributions from the community to enhance the functionality and usability of DCM.
 To contribute:

 1. Fork this repository and clone it to your local machine.
 2. Create a new branch for your feature or bug fix.